 Cloning a repository will create a local copy of the repository being cloned by this action.

-Note: A Red Cross mark with respective errors will be displayed too during occurrence of errors in the process, if any.
+Note: A Red Cross mark with respective errors will be displayed too during the occurrence of errors in the process if any.

 Initially click ‘File Tree’ tab.
 It will show whole repository in the form of a file tree and intended files and directories can be viewed easily.
 This is the step-wise procedure to traverse a repository by a user.